-7. Timely Evaluation and Completion of an Initial IFSP
+Indicator 7: Timely Evaluation and Completion of an Initial IFSP

 The chart below shows a general high level of compliance in the provision of timely evaluations and assessments and, in collaboration with families, completion of timely IFSPs.
 Meetings may appropriately occur beyond the 45-day timeline if there are documented family-related reasons for the missed timelines.
 The federal target for this indicator is 100%.
-Although MITP did not meet the federal target, Maryland's data for SFY 2020 continues to demonstrate a high level of compliance, which included an over 1 percentage point increase from last year for this indicator.
-The table below shows the percentage of children for whom evaluation and assessment, and an initial IFSP meeting were conducted within the 45-day timeline over the past four years.
+Although MITP did not meet the federal target, Maryland's data for SFY 2021 continues to demonstrate a high level of compliance, which included almost a 1 percentage point increase from last year for this indicator.
+The table below shows the percentage of children for whom evaluation and assessment, and an initial IFSP meeting were conducted within the 45-day timeline over the past five years.

-Referral Date Range 7/1/15 - 7/1/16 - 7/1/17 - 7/1/18 - 7/1/19- 6/30/16 6/30/17 6/30/18 6/30/19 6/30/20 Percentage within the timeline or with family-related reason for delay 98.06% 98.53% 97.16% 95.94% 97.60%
+Referral Date Range 7/1/16 - 6/30/17 7/1/17 - 6/30/18 7/1/18 - 6/30/19 7/1/19- 6/30/20 Percentage within the timeline or with family-related reason for delay 98.53% 97.16% 95.94% 97.60% 98.46%

-8. Timely Transition Planning (For children and families preparing to exit the early intervention program at age three)
+Indicator 8: Timely Transition Planning (For children and families preparing to exit the early intervention program at age three)

-Preparing families and children for transition from early intervention to preschool requires collaboration between families, local ITPs, and local school systems.
+Preparing families and children for the transition from early intervention to preschool requires collaboration between families, local ITPs, and local school systems.
 Federal regulations require that a transition planning meeting between the family and representatives from the local early intervention and school systems be held no later than 90 days before a child's third birthday, so that there is no interruption in services when a child has his or her third birthday.
 The need for timely transition planning has gotten even more crucial since Maryland began providing families with an option to continue services on an IFSP after the child's third birthday effective February 1, 2010.
-Maryland continues to provide this option, known as the

-Extended IFSP Option, until the beginning of the school year following the child's fourth birthday.
+Maryland continues to provide this option, known as the Extended IFSP Option, until the beginning of the school year following the child's fourth birthday.
 During the Spring of 2016, the DSE/EIS held three Transition Workgroup meetings to share policies, procedures, and best practices around early childhood transition.
-The outcome of this workgroup was the development and dissemination of an Effective Transition Practices: Supporting Family Choice at Age 3 TA Bulletin.
+The outcome of this workgroup was the development and dissemination of an Effective Transition Practices: Supporting Family Choice at Age 3 Technical Assistance Bulletin (TAB).

 The federal target for this indicator is 100%.
 Maryland's trend data again demonstrates a high level of compliance.
-The tables below show the percentage of children and families with timely transition steps and services included on the IFSP, the percentage of children for which the SEA and LEA was notified in a timely manner, and the percentage of children and families with timely transition planning meetings.
+The tables below show the percentage of children and families with timely transition steps and services included on the IFSP (Indicator 8A), the percentage of children for which the SEA and LEA was notified in a timely manner (Indicator 8B), and the percentage of children and families with timely transition planning meetings (Indicator 8C).

-Transition Date Range 7/1/15 - 7/1/16 - 7/1/17 - 7/1/18 - 7/1/19- 6/30/16 6/30/17 6/30/18 6/30/19 6/30/20 Percentage of children with timely transition steps and services included on the IFSP 99.97% 99.82% 99.93% 99.77% 99.14%
+Transition Date Range 7/1/16 - 7/1/17 - 7/1/18 - 7/1/19- 7/1/20- 6/30/17 6/30/18 6/30/19 6/30/20 6/30/21 Percentage of children with timely transition steps and services included on the IFSP 99.82% 99.93% 99.77% 99.14% 97.26%

-Transition Date Range 7/1/15 - 7/1/16 - 7/1/17 - 7/1/18 - 7/1/19- 6/30/16 6/30/17 6/30/18 6/30/19 6/30/20 Percentage of children for which the SEA and LEA was notified in a timely manner 100% 100% 100% 100% 100.00%
+Transition Date Range 7/1/16 - 6/30/17 7/1/17 - 6/30/18 7/1/18 - 6/30/19 7/1/19- 6/30/20 7/1/20- 6/30/21 Percentage of children for which the SEA and LEA was notified in a timely manner 100% 100% 100% 100.00% 100%